AndersH82/TicTacSanta/README.md

 ### Unfixed Bugs

 There is a bug that I found out a little too late to catch before submitting.
-This does not affect gameplay.
+This does not effect gameplay.
 If you click in the same cell, it stores the player's images and then creates a cheat.

 <img src="assets/image-readme/unfixedbug.png">